kerstin-w/Travel-Africa/README.md

 ### <a name="moscow-method-and-story-points">MoSCoW method and story points</a>

 To implement agile methodology, the Kanban board and Issues feature on GitHub Projects were utilized.
+6 Epics were created which were then further developed into User Stories.
 User stories were first created and then prioritized using the MoSCoW method.
-The points were assigned to each story based on their complexity, amount of work, and repetition using a modified Fibonacci sequence (1, 2, 3, 5, and so on).
+The points were assigned to each story based on their complexity, amount of work, and repetition using a modified Fibonacci sequence (1, 2, 3, 5, and so on).Each User Story was assigned a classification of `Must Have`, `Should Have`, `Could Have` or `Won't Have`.
+In practice some of the User Stories were completed quicker than anticipated and other User Stories took a longer.
 The details are as following:

 - Epic: Landing Page